mewc/lp-tw-backend-challenge/README.md

-### Extras (if you have time):
+### Extras [if you have time]

 If you wish to add in functionality feel free, it's not needed for the submission of the core coding challenge.
 Some examples of extras we have seen in the past are:

 1. Completed unit tests
 1. Angular frontend with results listed and styled